markusunger/200_OK_admin/case-study.md

 The simplest form of access control with regards to the request maker's origin is a simple response header (`Access-Control-Allow-Origin`) that states whether a response will be exposed to a browser script.
 A wildcard value (`*`) is a carte blanche but does not solve all CORS-related issues.
 Whenever a non-simple request is made (as defined by a set of criteria[3]), a special `OPTIONS` method request is made first (called a _preflight request_).
 Since a _200 OK_ API supports HTTP methods that always require such a preflight request, support for those needs to be built in as well.

 ![illustration to show how CORS works]

-(TODO: maybe elaborate more on the reasons for writing a CORS library from scratch or leave it a mystery to make it seem more complex than it actually was)

 Instead of relying on a third-party library, _200 OK_ implements its own CORS library.
 One of the preflight headers asks the server for its support for the actual request's HTTP method.
 Since those allowed methods can vary when a _200 OK_ user creates custom endpoint responses (thus controlling which methods should be allowed), the associated response headers needs to accurately reflect the circumstances under which a request should be allowed.